DMOJ/dmoj-rust/README.md

 scan!(T1, ..., Tn) -> (T1, ..., Tn);
 ```

 A macro for scanning values from stdin.
-Currently, only scanning integers is supported.
-Note that the scanner will continue to read stdin until it finds something that looks like an integer.
-If the macro is called with multiple type arguments a tuple of the values will be returned, otherwise
-the value itself is returned.
+Currently, only scanning chars and integers is supported.
+Note that when scanning integers, the scanner will continue to read stdin until it finds something that looks like an integer.
+If the macro is called with multiple type arguments a tuple of the values will be returned, otherwise the value itself is returned.

 #### Example